mapossum/spa/README.md

 # GHY 468/568: Spatial Programming and Automation

 This is the repository to USM spatial programming course.
 This GitHub Repo will serve as a location for all the code and the lecture notes.

 Meeting time: 1 pm Wednesdays, WSB 229 and Online Video Lecture

-###Instructor:
+\###Instructor:
 George Raber, PhD
 Professor of Geography
 The University of Southern Mississippi

-###Contact:
+\###Contact:
 Office: WSB 226A 601-266-5807
 Email: george.raber@usm.edu
-Office Hours: Monday and Wednesday mornings or by Appointment (in person and MS Teams)
+Office Hours: By Appointment (in person and MS Teams)

 **Course Description:**